 Namecheap, as the name implies, started out as an especially cheap registrar for domain names.
 It has since expanded its operation to include web hosting, from shared to VPS and dedicated servers, and it accepts bitcoin as a form of payment.

 I’ve come to think of the company as “Good Guy Namecheap,” due to it being one of the few companies in the industry to truly champion online privacy.
-It donates to foundations fighting for users’ rights to privacy and has publicly taken a stance against government initiatives that intrude on them.
+Customers really appreciate it because it donates to foundations fighting for users’ rights to privacy and has publicly taken a stance against government initiatives that intrude on them.

-In addition, the company’s hosting services are not to be taken lightly.
-Performance is more than adequate, especially if your audience is located around the U.S. or the U.K., and all plans include great features like SSL and backup tools.
+In addition, Namecheap’shosting servicesare not to be taken lightly.
+Performance is more than adequate, especially if your audience is located around the US or the UK, and all plans include great features like a free content delivery network (CDN) and backup tools.